WeiXiongUST/Decentralized-Proximal-Algorithm-with-Variance-Reduction/README.md

+# README
-This repository contains the code used for the paper "PMGT-VR: A decentralized proximal-gradient algorithmic framework with variance reduction".
-The implementation is inspired by the work of Boyue Li (see https://github.com/liboyue/Network-Distributed-Algorithm) but is simplified.
+This repository contains the code used for the paper ["PMGT-VR: A decentralized proximal-gradient algorithmic framework with variance reduction".](https://arxiv.org/abs/2012.15010) The implementation is inspired by the work of Boyue Li (see https://github.com/liboyue/Network-Distributed-Algorithm) but is simplified.

 ## Requirement
 - matplotlib